gilsonm/gilsonm.github.io/_posts/2017-01-22-intro-proving-programs-correct.md

 {z=3}
 ```

+### A Note on Syntax and Semantics

-> Note: Just writing (or reading) an Hoare Triple does not mean it is true!
+Just writing (or reading) an Hoare Triple does not mean it is true!
 First, the Hoare Triple must be syntactically correct to even posess a truth value.
 If it is not a well-formed formula, it cannot be evaluated!
 If it is well-formed, however, it is either `true` or it is `false`.
 Which of these values holds for the Hoare Triple is established by deduction (proof).

+Another thing to note is that there is a mixture of languages here.
+The language of Hoare Logic with statements in `{}`--this is the language you are reasoning *with*--and the targe language, which you are reasoning *about*.
+Typically, I've seen Hoare Logic expressed as a mixture of the target language and the language of first order logic.
+Ultimately both languages need formal definitions.

+In addition to a formal definition of the language of Hoare Logic, there needs to be a formal definition of the deductive calculus of Hoare Logic.
+The formulas and rules of the deductive calculus allow us to establish the truth-values of our Hoare Triples.

 We can now model our knowledge about the program in a **formal language**, and use a **deductive calculus** to prove theorems about its behavior.